karrirasinmaki/blackpepperswing-www/pages/punch-cards.md

   You can also split the payment, e.g. half with vouchers, half with another payment method..

 * **For how long is the 10-time-card valid?**
-  10-cards purchased in spring 2022 are valid until the 14th of August.
+  Season winter-spring 2022 10-cards are valid until the 14th of August.
+  Season autumn 2022 10-cards are valid until the 31st of December.
-  Cards for the autumn semester will go on sale later.
+  Cards for the new season will go on sale upon registration opens.

 * **Is the card personal?**
   No (note the exception), you are allowed to share the card!
 So take care of your card.